 a school that has partnered with a college's ATP program.

 - How long is a Transitional B certificate valid?

-A Transitional B certificate is valid for three years with the possibility
+A Transitional B certificate is

 - Where can I teach with a Transitional B certificate and do I always